LumpBloom7/sentakki/README.md

 Some prerequisites are required before attempting to debug or develop:

 * A desktop platform with the .NET Core 3.1 SDK or higher installed.
 * An IDE with support for C#, providing auto completion and syntax highlighting.
-I recommend using Visual Studio 2019.
+I recommend using Visual Studio 2019 or Visual Studio Code.
 * Other requirements are shared with osu!lazer and osu!framework

 ### Downloading the source code